Yrrrrrf/computer_engineering/data_science/data science.md

 # Data Science

 Is the process in which we use data to interpolate & get more usefull information.
+It's a process that uses [[statistics]] and [[operations research]] to get more information from data.

 ### Big Data
 Concept use when we've big volumes of data, very varied and fast, so much that it's difficult to process them with traditional methods.